 The 2015-2016 Estimate of Needs was approved by the Board and subsequently filed with the County Clerk.
 The Estimate of Needs was approved by the excise board and the requested levies were made.

-A supplemental appropriation for the Building Bond Fund totaling \$352,305.99 was made during the year.
+Supplemental appropriations were approved for the Child Nutrition Fund in the amount of \$22,218.89 and the Building Bond Fund in the amount of \$85,000.00.